Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Simulations and Methods

-We have selected these six halos such that at $\mathrm{z=0}$ they are Milky Way-mass (between $\mathrm{M_{vir} \approx (0.5 - 1.5) \times 10^{12}~M_\odot}$) and have no major mergers (defined as a mass ratio of 10:1 or lower) after $\mathrm{z=2}$, which mirrors the believed last major merger of the Milky Way \citep{helmi_merger_2018}.
+We have selected these six halos such that at $\mathrm{z=0}$ they are Milky Way-mass (between $\mathrm{M_{vir} \approx (0.5 - 1.6) \times 10^{12}~M_\odot}$) and have no major mergers (defined as a mass ratio of 10:1 or lower) after $\mathrm{z=2}$, which mirrors the believed last major merger of the Milky Way \citep{helmi_merger_2018}.
 After identifying these halos the simulations were re-run starting at $\mathrm{z=100}$ with much greater mass resolution around these halos.
 The unique aspect of the FOGGIE simulations starts at $\mathrm{z=6}$ where we implement a ``forced refinement" box.
-The forced refinement box extends $\mathrm{\pm~100~h^{-1}~comoving~kpc}$ from the galaxy center and everything within the forced refinement box is refined to at least $\mathrm{\sim 1~comovoing~kpc}$ with the highest refinement being $\mathrm{274~comoving~pc}$.
+The normal mesh refinement scheme in ENZO refines cells based on physical parameters like density, dark matter overdensity, and metallicity.
+However, The FOGGIE forced refinement box overrides this process requiring at least $\mathrm{\sim 1~comoving~kpc}$ $\mathrm{(n_{ref} = 9})$ resolution within $\mathrm{\pm~100~h^{-1}~comoving~kpc}$ from the galaxy center.
+The resolution within the box may be higher with the smallest cells being $\mathrm{274~comoving~pc}$ $\mathrm{(n_{ref} = 11})$ in size, depending on the normal refinement parameters and the local cooling length of the gas.
+Outside of the forced refinement box the normal ENZO refinement schemes are used.
 This allows us to obtain high spatial resolution for gas extending out to a significant fraction of the virial radius.
 It has previously been shown that simulation resolution can greatly affect the simulated gas distribution in the CGM \citep{peeples_figuring_2019, corlies_figuring_2020, vandevoort_cosmological_2019, hummels_impact_2019, suresh_zooming_2019}, so modeling with high resolution is key to modeling the CGM accurately --- particularly in regions normally associated with warm/hot CGM gas, which is often less resolved than cooler, denser parts of the galaxy.
+We do still resolve pockets of cold gas in the CGM as shown in \cite{2025ApJ...993...52A} and we do not believe these features are highly dependent on the simulation resolution.